Sharp nonuniqueness for the Navier-Stokes equations: Concentrating the stress error

 For any $\delta>0$, if $\tau>0$ is sufficiently small, then the unique smooth solutions $v_i$ to \eqref{eq:concentrator} on $[t_i, t_{i+1}]$ satisfies

 and

-where $C_u$ is a sufficiently large constant depending on $u$ but not $\delta$ or $\tau$. \end{proposition} \begin{proof} The first estimate follows directly from the uniform equicontinuity of solutions on bounded sets of $H^d$ and the fact that $\|u\|_{H^d}$ is bounded on $[0,1]$.
+where $C_u$ is a sufficiently large constant depending on $u$ but not on $\delta$ or $\tau$. \end{proposition} \begin{proof} The first estimate follows directly from the fact that $\|u\|_{H^d}$ is uniformly bounded on $[0,1]$ and standard energy bounds for $v_i$ by a continuity argument.
 Assuming $\delta>0$ is sufficiently small, we prove the second one as follows.

 To reduce notations, we simply write $v$ for $v_i$ and denote $z : = \mathcal{R} v $.
 Note that \eqref{eq:concentrator} preserves the zero-mean condition.

 Denote by $\mathbb{P}$ the Leray projection onto the divergence-free vector fields on $\TT^d$.
 Once the pressure is eliminated by projecting \eqref{eq:concentrator}, the evolution of $z$ is governed by